djangocon/2024-old.djangocon.us/_posts/2024-04-05-call-for-2024-volunteers.md

 ## Wrap-up

-To sign up for any of the teams (or just say "Put me to work"), send an email to hello@djangocon.us and we'll put you on the list for the 2023 kickoff meeting.
+To sign up for any of the teams (or just say "Put me to work"), send an email to hello@djangocon.us and we'll add you to our organizer Slack instance and invite you to our fortnightly organizer catch-up meetings.
 We would love to have you!
 You do not have to have previous organizing experience (although we might prefer it for some of the leadership roles).